Double Bass · Jazz · Buenos Aires

 Discography

-Five albums as a leader and a body of work in collective ensembles, between composition and free improvisation.
+Five albums as a leader and a body of work in collective ensembles, between composition and improvisation.

 As a leader